 The curriculum offers considerable freedom in structuring an individualized program.
 Courses are available through a mix of traditional, online, weekend, intensive, independent studies and practica formats.
 Onsite courses are scheduled on two designated week days, for scheduling ease.
+The interprofessional core courses prepare students for collaborative interdisciplinary research.
 Core courses are offered in research and teaching with additional courses and seminars in the student's chosen area of interest.
 The curriculum is condensed from the conventional 60 semester hour requirement to an enhanced 48 quarter credit minimum.